mikecali/servicemesh-demo/servicemesh-demo-files/README.md

-First let me give the credit to the original source of this demo: https://rcarrata.com/istio/traffic-mirroring-in-service-mesh/
+First let me give the credit to my fellow RedHatter who is the original source of this demo: https://github.com/rcarrata/istio-files
-I have improve this based on what I need and this is the outcome.
+I have improved/change this based on what I need and this is the outcome.

 #Draft Instruction